 page 1 of 2

-As we have seen, analogical thinking offers us an intuitive gateway into understanding the functional relationships between elements within a system.
-A system may consist of an apple and its tree, the (Polar) axis and its plane, or any other interconnected system.
+As we have seen, analogical thinking offers us an gateway to understand the mutual functional relationships between elements within a system.
+A system may consist of an apple and its tree, an (polair-)axis and its plane, or any other interconnected system.
 Within it, functional identities can be assigned to elements that are in themselves value-free or neutral.

 In other words, analogical thinking offers a key for understanding interdependent systems as well as a springboard for gathering knowledge along the line of a known lawfull connection.
-We will now further elaborate on the leap we have just taken.
+We will now further elaborate on the leap we just took.

 Form and content

 In principle, a geometrical point is dimensionless; it has no proportions whatsoever.
-It is infinitely small and lacks any intrinsic properties in a geometrical sense.
+If not it would not have gathered itself totaly inward yet.
+It would still be a spot with some dimension.
+It is infinitely small and lacks in a geometrical sense any intrinsic properties.
 The same goes for the center of a circle.

 Similarly, in a purely geometrical sense, the circumference of a circle does not possess any qualifying properties either.